 - Ensure that your child has a regular reading routine.
-This is vital.
-Students across Key Stage Three at Lord Lawson of Beamish Academy are expected to read for pleasure for at least twenty minutes each day.
+This is vital. pupils across Key Stage Three at Lord Lawson of Beamish Academy are expected to read for pleasure for at least twenty minutes each day.
 This will be recorded in their planner and is part of their on-going literacy homework.
-To support this, give your child the space and time to read effectively, away from distractions such as television, music, or games consoles.
-The student reading log is found on page 33 in the academy homework planner and must be completed by students and signed by parents or carers once a week.
+To support this, give your child space and time to read effectively, away from distractions such as television, music, or games consoles.
+The pupil reading log is found on page 33 in the academy homework planner and must be completed by pupils and signed by parents or carers once a week.

 - Actively encourage your child to choose a book they will enjoy reading.
 Many boys find engaging with non-fiction far more appealing than reading non-factual based materials.
 Above all, allow them to choose a book that is relevant and enjoyable to them.